minglongxue/minglongxue.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I am currently a Lecturer in the College of Computer Science and Engineering at Chongqing University of Technology, working as a member of the Big Data and Machine Learning Lab.
+I am currently a Lecturer in the College of Computer Science and Engineering at Chongqing University of Technolog.
 I have been honoured as Shiji Scholar of Chongqing University of Technology.
 Before coming to Chongqing University of Technology, I obtained my Ph.D. degree from Nanjing University in 2021.
 I received my B.S. and M.S.
 Degrees from Chongqing Jiaotong University and Yunnan Minzu University in 2013 and 2017 respectively.

 # 💻 Research Interests
 - Computer Vision